Retirement Living Hub

 Building your dietary blueprint starts with incorporating a variety of nutrient-dense foods.

-Here are key nutrients to prioritize in your healthy eating plan:
+Here are key nutrients we prioritize in our healthy eating plan:

 • Protein: Crucial for maintaining muscle mass and strength, which naturally declines with age.
-Include lean meats, poultry, fish, eggs, dairy, beans, and lentils.
+We include lean meats, poultry, fish, eggs, dairy, beans, and lentils.

 • Fiber: Supports digestive health, helps regulate blood sugar, and promotes a feeling of fullness.
-Find it in fruits, vegetables, whole grains, nuts, and seeds.
+I find it in fruits, vegetables (I still miss my big garden in Columbus, but the farmer’s market here is wonderful!), whole grains, nuts, and seeds.

 • Calcium and Vitamin D: Essential for strong bones and preventing osteoporosis.
 Dairy products, fortified plant milks, leafy greens, and fatty fish are excellent sources.

 • Vitamin B12: Important for nerve function and red blood cell production, its absorption can decrease with age.
-Look for fortified foods or supplements as advised by your doctor.
+We look for fortified foods or supplements as advised by our doctor.

 • Potassium: Helps maintain fluid balance and blood pressure.
 Bananas, potatoes, spinach, and avocados are rich sources.